 Why I do not take insurance

-Insurance companies can dictate the terms of treatment, the types of therapy provided, and can compromise client privacy in various ways.
+Insurance companies can dictate the terms of treatment, the types of therapy provided, and the length or frequency of sessions.
+They also require a mental health diagnosis and may request access to your records, which can compromise your privacy in ways many clients aren’t aware of

 Insurance option: client's responsibility

 You may be eligible for out-of-network reimbursement for your therapy sessions.
-It will be your responsibility to check with your insurance carrier to see if you qualify, and I suggest obtaining a letter that clearly provides this information.
+It will be your responsibility to check with your insurance carrier to see if you qualify, and I suggest obtaining a letter confirming this.

 Session charges: